apigeecs/apigee-jsc-debug/README.md

 		"selector": "source.js"
 	}

+Both custom build policies can be copied from the sublime folder in this repo to your Packages/User directory in sublime for your use.

 Webstorm does not require a custom build, simply invoke the built in node executor for the debug script.

 ## Contributing